 - Opioid and prescription pill education and awareness community programs

 If you or a loved one struggles with opioid dependence or opioid addiction, you can reduce the chances of an opioid overdose.
 Many treatment options are available to help your situation before it becomes life-threatening.
-Call (800) 662-HELP (4357) to speak to a rehab specialist today.
+Call 800-405-1685 (Who Answers?) to speak to a rehab specialist today.

 Treating Opioid Addiction

 Formal addiction treatment can provide safe detox, help address the underlying issues driving opioid addiction, and establish a foundation for long-term recovery.
 Finding the right treatment could make or break your future.
 Luckily, with so many treatment options available, recovery is absolutely possible.